 While sales at company-owned and franchised GNC stores account for 90% of sales, GNC also operates a growing manufacturing/wholesale business.

 The company's manufacturing plants are located in Greenville and Anderson, South Carolina, where it makes products for its own stores and for other retailers, including its longtime partner Rite Aid, as well as Sam's Club and PetSmart (GNC produces a line of GNC-branded pet supplements for the pet supplies retailer).
 GNC supplies Rite Aid with vitamins under the PharmAssure brand, as well as a number of Rite Aid private-label supplements.

-GNC rings up 95% of its sales in the US.
-Currently, GNC does business in about 55 foreign countries.
-Mexico, South Korea, and Chile are home to nearly half of the GNC's approximately 1,830 international franchise stores.
-GNC has more than 165 company-owned stores in Canada.
+GNC rings up 94% of its sales in the US.
+Currently, GNC does business in about 50 other countries.
+Mexico, South Korea, and Chile are home to nearly half of the GNC's approximately 2,085 international franchise stores.
+GNC has more than 188 company-owned stores in Canada.

 Sales and Marketing

 The retailer has worked hard to shed its "muscle head" image by redesigning all of its US stores to attract more women and seniors and shake off negative brand associations.
 The company signaled a clean break from its previous image when it shut all its owned stores on 28th December 2016, launching its new model the following day.